 A wide variety of leadership skills and competencies were targeted for development by the different interventions.
-Using the competencies defined by Mangrulkar et al we determined that all (n=16, 100%) of the interventions developed leadership skills, including conflict management and emotional intelligence.
-This was closely followed by change agency (n=15, 93.75%), professionalism and ethics (n=14, 87.5%) and teamwork (n=13, 81.25%).
-Further, 11 (68.75%) interventions emphasized development of skills in evidence-based medicine and practice, and six (37.5%) interventions included inter-professionalism as a competency in their program.
-All interventions incorporated at least two of the leadership competency domains into their program, and two (12.5%) of the programs incorporated all six domains.
+Using the competencies defined by Mangrulkar et al., we determined that all (n=16, 100%) of the interventions promoted the development of leadership skills, including conflict management and emotional intelligence.
+This was closely followed by change agency (n=15, 93.75%), professionalism and ethics (n=14, 87.5%), and teamwork (n=13, 81.25%).12 Furthermore, 11 (68.75%) interventions emphasized development of skills in evidencebased medicine and practice, and six (37.5%) interventions included inter-professionalism as a competency in their program.
+All interventions incorporated at least two of Mangrulkar et al's leadership competency domains into their program, which include team management, change agency, teamwork, interprofessionalism, evidence-based medicine and practice, and professionalism and ethics, and two (12.5%) of the programs incorporated all six domains.

 Leadership topics were often catered to the specific objectives of each program.
-The Business and Leadership for Medical Students course at Boston University and the Health Innovation Scholars Program at the University of Colorado instructed students about executive management topics and how it is affected by the healthcare policy and the supply chain's impact on resource utilization. ^{17, 18} Project management, creating an effective meeting agenda, and adjusting to changing conditions were the focus of many interventions, such as Leaders in Innovative Care Program (LINC) at Brody School of Medicine.
-25 The Student Leadership Committee at Harvard Medical School provided pairs of students the opportunity to facilitate executive meetings and give presentations followed by an opportunity to receive feedback from faculty on their performance, and most survey respondents found this to be an effective approach to learn and apply principles.
-26 Leadership workshops conducted at Vanderbilt University solicited requests for topics from participants prior to the start of the program, and the most requested topics by students were conflict management and building a team, which became the focus of most sessions.
-21 The focus of the Patient-Centered Exploration in Active Reasoning, Learning and Synthesis course at the Zucker School of Medicine was helping students to "think outside the box," and develop innovative approaches to running teams and solving problems using complex biomedical science scenarios that students worked through in groups. ^{15,16}
+The Business and Leadership for Medical Students course at Boston University and the Health Innovation Scholars Program at the University of Colorado instructed students on the executive management topics and how it is affected by the healthcare policy and the supply chain's impact on resource utilization.^{17,18} Project management, creating an effective meeting agenda, and adjusting to changing conditions were the focus of many interventions, such as Leaders in Innovative Care Program

+(LINC) at Brody School of Medicine.25 The Student Leadership Committee at Harvard Medical School provided pairs of students the opportunity to facilitate executive meetings and give presentations, followed by an opportunity to receive feedback from faculty on their performance; most survey respondents found this to be an effective approach to learn and apply principles.26 Leadership workshops conducted at Vanderbilt University solicited requests for topics from participants prior to the start of the program, and the most requested topics by students were conflict management and building a team, which became the focus of most sessions.21 The focus of the Patient-Centered Exploration in Active Reasoning, Learning and Synthesis course at the Zucker School of Medicine helped students to "think outside the box" and develop innovative approaches to running teams and solving problems through the use of complex biomedical science scenarios that students worked through in aroups.^{15,16}